Glossary

 P

 Stakeholders around the organisation can be distributed as follows.
-They will be solicited in distinct phases of Stakeholder engagement.
+They will be solicited in distinct phases of stakeholder engagement.

-Project team, internal leads
+• Project team, internal leads

-Management
+• Management

-Other internal collaborators (employees, salaried staff, volunteers)
+• Other internal collaborators (employees, staff, volunteers)

-Upstream external stakeholders (suppliers)
+• Upstream external stakeholders (suppliers)

-Downstream external stakeholders (customers)
+• Downstream external stakeholders (clients)

 Perfluorocarbons are a family of gases composed only of carbon and fluorine atoms.
 They are GHGs included in the Kyoto Protocol.